“Thou shalt not protect.Said No One Ever

 To Be the New Me

 I’ve been protecting people all of my life.
 And as I’ve been reflecting on my past and trying to learn from my mistakes, I’ve come to see that in some cases, I’ve even protected people who have unconsciously and consciously caused me harm.
 In nearly every instance, I did this because I thought that I was trying to serve the greater good.
 But now I am starting to question that.
 Is it really the greater good if my family or I end up being hurt in the process or if people who are first in line to receive grace are the last in line to offer it?
-What if in my misguided since of protecting folks I am actually being a stumbling block in their own progression.
+What if in my misguided sense of protecting folks, I am actually being a stumbling block in their own progression.
 Ultimately, I don’t know the answers to these questions.
 All I know is that now that I am aware that what I thought was a good is not always so, I need to stop.
 So let’s see where that takes me.